Conditions of purchase

 Customer Services (CS)

 Grev Wedels Plass Auksjoner is responsible for the correctness and layout of the catalogue.
-During preview, the buyer has the opportunity to view the object and its condition, and GWPA can therefore not accept any claims from buyers not taking advantage of the examination facilities offered.
+During preview, the buyer has the opportunity to view the object and its condition, and condition reports for all lots are available on request.
+GWPA can therefore not accept any claims from buyers not taking advantage of the examination facilities offered.
 Any complaints must be put forward no later than 30 days after the auction date.

-The items are hammered and settled in NOK.
-Exchange rate at the day of payment, not at the day of the Sale.
+The items are sold in NOK.
+Exchange rate at the day of payment..

 Payment, pickup and delivery